Properties of the Machine-Gun

 Possible missions of the second-line machine-guns:

---To directly support the attack, if it is possible by firing over the assault waves;
+--To support the flanks of the attacking battalion;--To directly support the attack, if it is possible by firing over the assault waves;

 --To eventually form with other detachments the garrison of the departure parallels (trenches).